 This in vitro study was carried out in Japan as a collaboration between the Department of Urology of Juntendo University Urayasu Hospital and the Faculty of Pharmaceutical Sciences of Nagasaki International University.
-The results were published by the Reproductive Medicine and Biology journal in January 2019.
+The results were published in the Reproductive Medicine and Biology journal in January 2019.

 Sperm motility and the rate of acrosome reaction of both mouse and human sperm were analyzed, before and after adding maca extract to the samples, and compared with a control group of samples without any added substances.